acik-kuran/acikkuran-frontend/README.md

 Acikkuran.com operates independently and is not affiliated with any group, community, ideology, institution, organization, association, or foundation.

+All service and server expenses are covered by support from [Patreon](https://patreon.com/acikkuran).

 ## Features

 - An interface that allows people to read and study the Qur'an in a simple, ad-free, and user-friendly manner.